 The bill was referred to three committees but has not yet been heard.
 This bill has no House companion but is similar in some respects to HB841 and SB790.
+The bill is likely dead.

 9. HB 459/SB 224 - Resolution of Disputed Property Insurance Claims' By Rep. Spencer and Sen. Polsky